Liverpool, New York: Erie Canal and salt

 Early industries included several salt works in the 19th century and a sawmill.
 Liverpool played an important role in the salt industry on the shores of Onondaga Lake.
 A history of the area's salt mining can be found at the Salt Museum.

 Village incorporated

-The New York State surveyor general laid out the streets in the village and changed its name from "Little Ireland" to Liverpool.
-The village was incorporated on April 20, 1830.
-It was named after the city of Liverpool in England.
-This was probably done because like its eponym, Liverpool, also produced salt, and village leaders wanted to capitalize on the name of another famous salt-producing region.
+The New York State surveyor general laid out the streets in the village, changed its name from "Little Ireland" to "Liverpool", and had it incorporated on April 20, 1830.
+It was renamed after the city of Liverpool in England, most likely because it also produced salt and village leaders wanted to use the name recognition of another famous salt-producing region; coincidentally, 15 years later, the Great Famine caused so many people to sail from Ireland to England for a new life in Liverpool that the city gained the nickname "Little Ireland" and its demographic makeup remains the most overwhelmingly Irish of any community in the United Kingdom.

 Industry

 The hotel business was booming.
 George Ingersoll built the Globe Hotel.
 Liverpool was also a cigar manufacturing center during the 1890s.
 In 1918, the Oswego Canal was closed.
 Onondaga Lake Park, established in 1931, is now the location of much of the old canal bed.